-Phantasy Star IV
+Phantasy Star IV - Released in 1994

-Other Great Sega Genesis Role-Playing Games:
+Other Great Sega Genesis Games:

 If you are looking for a Legend of Zelda type RPG on the Sega Genesis.
-Hands down, Crusader of Centy is a must play!
+Hands down, Crusader of Centy is a must-play!
 Unfortunately, Crusader of Centy is going to cost a pretty penny to buy these days, but it’s really the best Zelda clone without a huge challenge.
 A few good platformer RPG’s would be Cadash & Exile, I’d probably would choose to play Cadash on the turbografx 16 though, as it’s a better port of the game.